Analysis | I’ve Seen Trump’s Tax Returns and Now You Can, Too

 What a fine mess he has gotten himself into.
 There are certainly more surprises to come, but a pair of summaries of the House Ways and Means Committee’s analysis of Trump’s personal and business tax records from 2015 through 2020 contained interesting revelations that will trouble the former president and certainly draw the attention of prosecutors.
 One of the reports also details what appears to be a glaring institutional failure by the Internal Revenue Service to undertake mandated audits of his returns.
 The documents also show that during one year of his presidency, Trump — a self-proclaimed billionaire — paid no personal income taxes at all.

 The records question the validity of about $300 million in tax deductions claimed by a skein of Trump holding companies for such write-offs as charitable giving, operating losses and business expenses.
-Both reports speculate that about $51,000 was given to his three eldest children as gifts, but may have been disguised as loans to avoid tax payments.
+Both reports speculate that substantial sums were given to his three eldest children as gifts, but may have been disguised as loans to avoid tax payments.
 And one of the reports shows that a mandatory audit of Trump’s returns only occurred in one of the six tax years that should have been scrutinized.

 The IRS instituted mandated audits of presidential tax returns in 1977 in response to a tax scandal that ensnared former President Richard Nixon.
 The mandate was seen as a way of insulating the IRS from political pressure and criticism by simply making the audits automatic and annual.
 Yet only one was triggered during Trump’s presidency, begging the question of whether the White House corrupted the IRS.